Recreation & Sports

-Polk County’s first ATV park boasts 200 acres of ATV and motocross trails, training areas, picnic spots, restrooms and more.
-It’s bad to the bone off-road family fun for the whole family!
+This Central Florida ATV park boasts 200 acres of ATV and motocross trails, training areas, picnic spots, restrooms and more.
+It’s off-road family fun for the whole family!

 I remember my first trip to Bone Valley ATV Park in Mulberry.
 In fact, I still remember the text I sent my husband as soon as I finished the tour with my office crew.
 It went something like this: “We HAVE to get ATVs!”